AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

-# Low-Pass Filter Implementation on CH32V00x Microcontroller
+# Low-Pass Filter Implementation on VSD SQUADRON MINI

 This code demonstrates how to implement a low-pass filter using a CH32V00x microcontroller.
 It reads data from an Analog-to-Digital Converter (ADC), applies the filter, and sends the results via UART for communication.